FredKSchott/snowpack/www/_template/getting-started.md

   </body>
 ```

+> 💡 Tip: Snowpack detects the files in `index.html` for processing

+Check your console on your Snowpack site.
+You should see "Hello World!".
 Try making a change to the module.
-Snowpack will rebuild that module, but nothing else.
+Snowpack will rebuild that module without rebuilding the rest of your code.
 With Snowpack **Every file is built individually and cached indefinitely.** Your dev environment will never build a file more than once and your browser will never download a file twice (until it changes).
 This is the real power of unbundled development.

-> 💡 Tip: Snowpack detects the files in `index.html` for processing

-Check your console and you should see the Hello World
+IMAGE: Gif showing the code next to the project running in the browser.
+On save the console shows "Hello World!".
+On edit and save of the `hello-world.js` file to be "Hello everyone!" instead, that instantly shows in the browser console.

 ## Using NPM Packages

+While writing your own JavaScript is great, you'll also probably want to use JavaScript from NPM.
 NPM packages are mainly published using a module syntax (Common.js, or CJS) that can't run on the web without some build processing.
 Even if you write your application using browser-native ESM `import` and `export` statements that would all run directly in the browser, trying to import any one npm package will force you back into bundled development.

 **Snowpack takes a different approach:** Instead of bundling your entire application for this one requirement, Snowpack processes your dependencies separately.
 Here's how it works: